 Fear avoidance and pain catastrophizing

 Negative appraisals of pain or maladaptive beliefs about pain increase pain and dysfunction, as well as slow recovery and adjustment.
 Pain catastrophizing and fear avoidance are common maladaptive beliefs found in patients with chronic pain.
 Pain catastrophizing can be defined as an exaggerated negative orientation toward actual or anticipated pain experiences (Gatchel, 2007).
 Individuals ruminate about their pain, magnify pain sensations and feel helpless about their ability to manage the pain.
 Patients who catastrophize their pain both increase pain and dysfunction, as well as slow recovery and adjustment (Sullivan, 2001; Keefe, 2009).
 The Pain Catastrophizing Scale is a brief, validated screening tool for patients experiencing pain and is not condition-specific.
-The Keele’s STarT Back Screening Tool is a brief, validated screening tool for patients with chronic back pain in primary care settings (Hill, 2008).
+The Start Back website for Keele’s STarT Back Screening Tool.
+It is a brief, validated screening tool for patients with chronic back pain in primary care settings (Hill, 2008).

 The fear avoidance model articulates the maladaptive belief that pain means harm and activity should be avoided in order to prevent future harm.
 The tenets of contemporary fear avoidance models can be summarized as follows: When pain is perceived following injury, an individual’s idiosyncratic beliefs will determine the extent to which pain is catastrophically interpreted.
 A catastrophic interpretation of pain gives rise to physiological (arousal), behavioral (avoidance) and cognitive fear responses (Gatchel, 2007).
 The cognitive shift that takes place during fear enhances threat perception and further feeds the catastrophic appraisal of pain (Asmundson, 2004).